fixm-ccb/fixm-user-manual-4.3.0-testing/docs/how-to-create-application/post-process-the-application-schemas.md

     the search field.
 These lines need to be modified to include the namespace prefix used by your Application.

-    For the example created here, this change should be implemented as shown below (modification in red):
+    For the example created here, this change should be implemented as shown below (with `|xmg` added to each line):

     ```perl
     $line =~ s/<xs:(restriction|extension).*base="(fb|fx|xmg):[^"]*/$&Type/;